-Skin problems can be serious and should be evaluated and treated as necessary by the patient’s health care practitioner in consultation with a prosthetist.
+Skin problems can be serious and should be evaluated and treated as necessary by the patient’s health care practitioner in consultation with the prosthetist.
 As patients become familiar with recurrent problems, they may be able to identify which problems are minor and manage them on their own.
 However, anything unusual, persistent, painful, or worrisome should be evaluated by the practitioner.

-Several measures can help prevent or delay skin breakdown:
+Although it is not possible to prevent all skin breakdown, several measures can help prevent or delay skin breakdown:

 Any sign of infection should be evaluated promptly.
 Patients should be advised to seek immediate evaluation for the following symptoms:

 The residual limb feels cold (indicating decreased circulation).

 The affected area gives off a bad odor.

 Lymph nodes in the groin or armpits proximal to the residual limb enlarge.

 Pus or a discharge is present.